 Originally, nineteen power plants located along the California coast withdrawing coastal and estuarine waters for cooling purposes using a single-pass system known as once-through cooling (OTC) were required to comply with the OTC Policy.
 Cooling water withdrawals cause adverse impacts when larger aquatic organisms, such as fish and mammals, are trapped against a facility’s intake screens (impingement) and when smaller marine life, such as larvae and eggs, are killed by being drawn through the cooling system and exposed to high pressures and temperatures (entrainment).

 The joint-agency Statewide Advisory Committee on Cooling Water Intake Structures (SACCWIS) was created to advise the State Water Board on the implementation of the OTC Policy, ensuring the compliance schedule takes into account the reliability of California’s electricity supply, including local area reliability, statewide grid reliability, and permitting constraints.
-The SACCWIS includes representatives from the California Energy Commission (CEC), California Public Utilities Commission (CPUC), California Coastal Commission, California State Lands Commission, California Air Resources Board, California Independent System Operator (CAISO), and the State Water Board.
+The SACCWIS includes representatives from the California Energy Commission (CEC), California Public Utilities Commission (CPUC), California Coastal Commission (Coastal Commission), California State Lands Commission, California Air Resources Board, California Independent System Operator (CAISO), and the State Water Board.

 The OTC Policy established compliance dates for the nineteen power plants based on the planning and electricity procurement processes of the CEC, CAISO, and CPUC.
 These compliance dates were scheduled with orderly retirements and planned replacement of capacity aimed at maintaining local and system-wide electrical grid reliability in the State of California.
 The SACCWIS meets at least annually to review grid reliability studies from CAISO and Los Angeles Department of Water and Power (LADWP) and receive status updates on compliance from coastal power plants.
 Ten of the original nineteen power plants have permanently retired since adoption of the OTC Policy.
 The nine remaining power plants are scheduled to comply by specific compliance dates within the next decade, as presented in Table 1 of the OTC Policy.